coderefinery/workshop-intro/daily_intro.md

 - [Commiting changes](https://coderefinery.github.io/git-intro/commits/)
 - [Pull requests](https://coderefinery.github.io/git-intro/merging/)

+## What is coming on day 2

 For day 2, we'll move to local work.
-It's important that you have your local VS Code or command line terminal set up to follow (though many parts can also be done through the GitHub web interface still).
+To follow along for day 2, you need a local VS Code installation or command line terminal set up.
 See the [install instructions](https://coderefinery.github.io/installation/).
+However, many parts can also be done through the GitHub web interface still.

+In reaction to your comments in the feedback yesterday, we now also have an **RStudio track** for Day 2 :)

 ## For newcomers
 ### How the workshop works